 Anita Kitchen, the Executive Director of (FOA), says she was impressed with the students’ efforts to really understand the different charitable organizations.

 “I thought (the students) did an excellent job.
 They thought they were very much on target with the information they had gathered.
 It was very impressive,” Kitchen said.

 Students were first introduced to the charities and then had the opportunity to decide which charity most interested them.
 Once assigned a group, students gathered pertinent information about how the organizations were structured, their goals and how they used their funding.
 On exam day, the students made their case to a panel of judges via Zoom.
 The judges then ranked the group and awarded money to be donated to all of the charities.

 OSF, a component fund of The Dayton Foundation, deeply appreciates ongoing financial support from The Angela and Joel Frydman Philanthropic Fund, Vince Russell and Johnson Investment Counsel as well as Robert Wagner and family.

 OSF Grants and Programs Chairperson Katherine Cezeaux was one of the judges this year.

 “I was so inspired by the students really taking ownership of their learning and how well they advocated for their philanthropies.
 This program was such a great example of how you can bring learning to life.”

-Five area charities will be receiving much-needed funds thanks to the efforts of students taking part in the Philanthropy 101 project and the Oakwood Schools Foundation.
-The project is part of the Oakwood High School Wall Street 101 class taught by Michael Rado.
-The Oakwood Schools Foundation helps fund the project.
+For the fifth straight year, area charities are receiving much-needed funds thanks to the efforts of Oakwood High School students taking part in the Philanthropy 101 project and the Oakwood Schools Foundation.
+This year five area charities will be splitting $3,200.

 To view information regarding past Philanthropy 101 competitions, go to the Archives page.